dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

     50      RETURN_VALUE
 ```

-The disassembly of this function is as simple as what the decompiler derives.
+The disassembly of this function is almost as simple as what the decompiler guesses.
 But wait!
-There is a line that load `<CODE> <listcomp>` into the stack then create a function from it.
+There is a line that loads `<CODE> <listcomp>` into the stack then creates a function from it.
 For those who don't know, `listcomp` refers to a feature in Python called _List Comprehension_, a syntactic sugar for transforming any iterable into a list.
-The ability is similar to high-order function, but the functionality is close to a lambda.
+The ability is similar to a higher-order function, but the functionality is close to a lambda.

 After that, `transform` loads function pointer `enumerate` and variable `flag`, then use `CALL 1` to call a function with one argument.
 Behind the scene, `CALL` finds on the stack `NULL` at the beginning, `enumerate` as the callable, and `flag` as a positional argument in ascending order, pops all of them then eventually pushes the execution result of `enumerate(flag)` onto the stack.
 (More details on `CALL` opcode can be found [here](https://docs.python.org/3.11/library/dis.html#opcode-CALL)).
 At `transform+34`, `GET_ITER` converts the result into an iterable, then we see another `CALL`.
 With the state of the stack, we know this is a call to the anonymous `<listcomp>` function.
 Let's see what the function does.